 49. Approval of accredited programmes of study

-(1) If a National Board is given a report by an accreditation authority about the authority’s accreditation of a programme of study, the Board may approve, or refuse to approve, the accredited programme of study as providing a qualification for the purposes of registration in the health profession for which the Board is established.
+(1) If a National Board is given a report by an accreditation authority about the authority’s accreditation of a programme of study, the Board may approve, or refuse to approve, the accredited programme of study as providing a qualification for the purposes of registration in a health profession for which the Board is established.

 (2) An approval under subsection (1) may be granted subject to the conditions the National Board considers necessary or desirable in the circumstances.